-The EU has also successfully coordinated over 1,970 medical evacuations of Ukrainian patients to provide them with specialised healthcare in hospitals across Europe.
-EU (including Member States and Participating States) offered 3,067 power generators to Ukraine's national authorities via the EU Civil Protection Mechanism and rescEU strategic reserves.
-At the request of the European Commission, around €180 million have been made available to cover the immediate needs in the energy sector under the Ukraine Energy Support Fund established by the Energy Community.
-The EU is also delivering 35 million LED light bulbs for Ukraine. €130 million from the EU humanitarian funding is contributing to winterised shelter for almost 1.3 million people.
-To date, the EU has mobilised 8,000 shelter units and 46,000 beds from the rescEU shelter reserve hosted by Sweden.
-SUPPORT FOR UKRAINIAN SCHOOL CHILDREN The EU is supporting the rehabilitation of damaged schools in Ukraine with €100 million, including €66 million through budget support and €34 million from the humanitarian funding.
+The EU has also successfully coordinated over 2,100 medical evacuations of Ukrainian patients to provide them with specialised healthcare in hospitals across Europe.

+EU (including Member States and Participating States) offered some 3,000 power generators to Ukraine's national authorities via the EU Civil Protection Mechanism and rescEU strategic reserves.
+Further 2,500 generators have been delivered via a repurposed cooperation programme focused on decentralisation.
+At the request of the European Commission, around €194 million have been made available to cover the immediate needs in the energy sector under the Ukraine Energy Support Fund established by the Energy Community.
+The EU is also delivering 35 million LED light bulbs for Ukraine.

+To date, the EU has mobilised 3,000 shelter units from the rescEU shelter reserve hosted by Sweden.

+SUPPORT FOR UKRAINIAN SCHOOL CHILDREN

+The EU is supporting the rehabilitation of damaged schools in Ukraine with €100 million, including €66 million through budget support and €34 million from the humanitarian funding.
 The European Commission has allocated around €14 million to purchase school buses and bring Ukrainian children safely to school.
 The Commission has also launched an EU-wide solidarity campaign to donate school buses for Ukraine, channelled through the EU Civil Protection Mechanism.

-SUPPORT FOR RESILIENCE AND CIVIL SOCIETY Since the beginning of Russia's aggression, the EU has stepped up its immediate support to strengthen Ukraine's cyber resilience.
-Equipment, software and other related support in the value of €10 million has been delivered.Further €19 million from the €330 million package have been provided to support resilient digital transformation.
+SUPPORT FOR RESILIENCE AND CIVIL SOCIETY

+Since the beginning of Russia's aggression, the EU has stepped up its immediate support to strengthen Ukraine's cyber resilience.
+Equipment, software and other related support in the value of €10 million has been delivered.
+Further €19 million from the €330 million package have been provided to support resilient digital transformation.
 The EU is providing €31 million to support civil society under the Civil Society and the Human rights and Democracy Thematic programmes.

-HOLDING RUSSIA ACCOUNTABLE As part of a wider €89 million rapid-reaction support measures for early recovery and rehabilitation, the EU is also supporting the International Criminal Court investigations into war crimes committed by Russia with €7.5 million.
+HOLDING RUSSIA ACCOUNTABLE

+As part of a wider €89 million rapid-reaction support measures for early recovery and rehabilitation, the EU is also supporting the International Criminal Court investigations into war crimes committed by Russia with €7.5 million.
 Eurojust supports the Joint Investigation Team, which was set up between Poland, Latvia, Estonia, Slovakia, Romania, Lithuania, Ukraine, and the International Criminal Court as a participant.
 While continuing to support the work and key role of the International Criminal Court, the Commission has continued discussions with the international community on the different mechanisms for prosecution of international crimes committed in Ukraine.

 To help coordinate the collection of evidence, the Commission established an International Centre for the Prosecution of the Crime of Aggression against Ukraine in The Hague, embedded in the existing Joint Investigation Team supported by Eurojust.
-The Centre will support the coordination of investigations and further collection of evidence of the war crimes committed in Ukraine.
-Almost €21 billion of assets of listed persons and entities have been frozen so far.
+The Centre will support the coordination of investigations and further collection of evidence of the war crimes committed in Ukraine. €24 billion of assets of listed persons and entities have been frozen so far.
 Around €300 billion of the Russian Central Bank reserves are blocked in the EU and other G7 countries.
 To make the most of these funds for the rebuilding of Ukraine, the Commission has proposed different options to Member States, which it is now discussing with them and its international partners.

-SUPPORT FOR MILITARY EQUIPMENT AND TRAINING €3.6 billion were mobilised under the European Peace Facility to support the delivery of military equipment to the Ukrainian Armed Forces.
+SUPPORT FOR MILITARY EQUIPMENT AND TRAINING

+€5.6 billion were mobilised under the European Peace Facility to support the delivery of military equipment to the Ukrainian Armed Forces.
 In addition, the EU Military Assistance Mission for Ukraine is tackling urgent and longer-term training needs of the Ukrainian Armed Forces.
-EU military support for Ukraine - provided by the European Peace Facility and the Member States directly - is around €12 billion.
+EU military support for Ukraine - provided by the European Peace Facility and the Member States individually - is around €14 billion.